marionebl/jaketrent-blog/source/_posts/2014-06-23-set-state-in-callbacks-in-react.md

 <!--more-->

+**Updated** for React 0.13.
+See below

 ## React Components setState

 If a React component fetches its own data, it will usually do so in the `componentDidMount` method.
 In the data request callback, it will set its own state via the `this.setState` method.  (`this.state` should be treated as immutable.)
 State should only be set on mounted components, or those components that are inserted into the dom.

 If you attempt to set state on an unmounted component, you'll get an error that looks like this:

 ```
 Uncaught Error: Invariant Violation: replaceState(...): Can only update a mounted or mounting component.
 ```

 Others have reported this variation: